Zenna Henderson: Biography

 Henderson was one of the first 203 female science fiction authors to publish in American science fiction magazines between 1926 and 1960.
 She never used a male pseudonym.
 In an essay on the increase in women authors of science fiction in 1950, Sam Merwin mentioned her as an up-and-coming woman SF writer.
 Her first story was published in The Magazine of Fantasy & Science Fiction in 1951.
-Her work has been referred to as feminist, but perhaps more accurately is cited as pre-feminist.
+Her work has been called feminist, pre-feminist, and "distinctly feminine, without being politically feminist."
 Some feminist critics disliked the gender stereotypes present in her fiction, though her work depicts middle-aged and old women as well as women's relationships.
+Her women protagonists cherish social roles as mothers and sisters while also being "strong, intelligent", and "outspoken".
 In an analysis of "Subcommittee," Farah Mendlesohn examines how Henderson uses stereotypical gender roles to emphasize how feminine communication is conducive to peacemaking.
 In "Subcommittee," the wife of a general, Serena, befriends an alien mother and her child.
 Through their sharing of "women's things" like cooking and knitting, Serena finds out that the aliens need salt to continue their species.
 After hearing that peace negotiations are deteriorating, Serena interrupts a meeting with her revelation and a proposed solution.
 Unlike other popular science fiction at the time, which often centered around war with aliens, "Subcommittee" focuses on conflict resolution.
 The characters' gender roles enabled the ending plot twist, but were not the focus of speculation.